ProfetGit/LootGlimpse/README.md

-# LootGlimpse
+# Loot Glimpse

-**LootGlimpse** is a modern, lightweight, and visually stunning loot display addon for World of Warcraft.
+**Loot Glimpse** is a modern, lightweight, and visually stunning loot display addon for World of Warcraft.
 It provides a premium way to see what you've looted without cluttering your chat window.

 ## Features